-The marine gear is equipped with a disk-type reversing clutch mounted on the input shaft and the support shaft and supplied with hydraulic pressure from an oil pump.
+The marine gear is equipped with a disk-type reversing clutch mounted on the support shaft and supplied with hydraulic pressure from an oil pump.

 Operation of the oil pump is dependent on the engine speed.

 The marine gear is lubricated by splash and force-feed lubrication.